 Stinzen Plant Varieties

 Stinzen plants have become extremely popular due to their naturalizing ability.
 In proper sites, they will produce more bulbs and renew themselves year after year without human intervention.
-Some of the bulbs are enjoyed thought out the world.
+Some of the bulbs are enjoyed throughout the world.

 - Wood Anemone